 It will take 2-3 weeks from the date the last piece of documentation is received for a decision to be made on the student's file.

-Fall applications will be accepted through July 1.
-However, students who wish to be considered for Incoming Transfer Scholarships must apply by February 15.
+Students who wish to be considered for Incoming Transfer Scholarships must apply by February 15.

 Spring applications will be accepted through December 15.
 Spring start students are not eligible to be considered for an Incoming Transfer Scholarship.

 A comprehensive list of steps transfer students will need to take to enroll at MTSU can be found on the Checklist to Transfer.

 Courses in Residence